 - Manage your time, set priorities, and recognize your limits.
 You can use time management skills to stay on top of your to-do list.
 But you also need to know how much you can do in the available time.
 Identify your priority tasks.
 Do those first.
 If you’re weighed down by too many tasks, ask your supervisor to help you set priorities.

 - Maintain your focus.
 Some studies suggest that multi-tasking makes most people less, rather than more, efficient.
 Try doing one thing at a time and see if you feel calmer and more in control.
 Find out if staying away from distractions like office gossip and squabbles lowers your stress level.
+If you're working from home, focus becomes even more critical.

 - Discuss your workload with your supervisor.
 Outline what you feel you can reasonably handle and suggest options for getting the rest of the work done.
 Learn how to say “no” when another assignment will overwhelm your ability to control your work life.